 Several studies have emphasized the role of landscape structure and heterogeneity in avian distribution and abundance.
 The Gongola River is a major source of water for various human applications such as transportation, fishing and irrigation agriculture.
 The river provides this essential life-support function across most of the north-eastern states up to the lower Benue basin.
 Apart from the aforementioned, the river is source of water for two dams, one in Dadin-kowa, Gombe State and the other in Kiri, Adamawa state Nigeria.

 The aim of this study is to determine the avifaunal diversity within the Kupto- Dadin-kowa section of the Gongola River as well as the surrounding communities and farmlands that typifies the landscape.
-Previously, Adang et al., (2015) developed the first published checklist of the Dadin Kowa Dam.
+Previously, Adang et al. (2015) developed the first published checklist of the Dadin Kowa Dam.
 Their assessment was restricted to the dam/reservoir and immediate surroundings.
 Their effort yielded 60 species of birds, some of which were ecologically and functionally restricted to water.
 Since then no bird-related work has been done within and beyond this area upstream or downstream of the Gombe section of the Gongola river.
 Elsewhere, similar studies have been conducted in wetlands within the north east region ( Suleiman et al., 2014; Ringim et al., 2017; Sabo et al., 2021; Nsor et al., 2025; Suleiman et al., 2025).
 This study aims to provide up to date information on the abundance and diversity of bird species on a broader scale.

 Other targeted objectives include; to determine the conservation status of the avian species as a first step towards prioritizing the river ecosystem as a key biodiversity area (KBA) or important bird area (IBA).
 In addition, the study will determine water dependent or wetland birds of global importance in accordance with (African Eurasian Wetland Agreement) AEWA expectations (Boere, 2010).
 The study will assess the ecological relevance of the bird species in line with their functional and feeding guilds.
 It is believed that with more inclusion of a larger area and diverse interconnected landscapes (Suleiman et al., 2015), we will be able to present a true reflection of the avian richness of the Gongola River.